A Riot of Color

-With the intense blue of sea, the lush deep greens of pine and olive groves and the pure white of Dalmatia stone, the Zadar region’s colour palette is extraordinary and unique in the world.
-It is only in this part of land that you will peek into the world’s smallest cathedral –the Church of the Holy Cross, in the city of Nin–, before touring the largest Roman forum on these shores of the Adriatic.
+With the intense blue of the sea, the lush deep greens of pine and olive groves and the pure white of Dalmatia stone, the Zadar region’s color palette is extraordinary and unique in the world.
+It is only in this area that you will peek into the world’s smallest cathedral –the Church of the Holy Cross, in the city of Nin– before touring the largest Roman forum on these shores of the Adriatic.
 And if that were not enough, you will discover the origins of Croatia’s cultural identity in the city of Zadar, with over 3,000 years of history.

 Paklenica National Park

-It has always been a favourite beach of the citizens of Zadar.
+It has always been a favorite beach for the citizens of Zadar.
 Borik beach is one of the most beautiful town beaches.
 It is fully landscaped and equipped with numerous amenities.
 The restaurants, bars, slides and playgrounds for children, along with the clear sea which is easily accessible from the shingle or sandy beaches, all make this a very attractive destination.

-It is impossible to talk about gastronomy and oenology in Zadar without mentioning the world famous Maraschino cherry liqueur.
-However, this is not the only flavour of the region that will win you over: just try the cheese from Pag, the most highly-prized cheese in Croatia, soaked with flavours of Mediterranean plants.
+It is impossible to talk about gastronomy and enology in Zadar without mentioning the world famous Maraschino cherry liqueur.
+However, this is not the only flavor of the region that will win you over: just try the cheese from Pag, the most highly-prized cheese in Croatia, soaked with flavors of Mediterranean plants.
 You should also try the brodet, fish and crab stew, the grilled fish salted with the famous Pag and Nin salt or the Ninski šokol, dried pork neck soaked in the red wine of Benkovac.